 These are not some “magic words” that obligate God to answer us.

-I wrote these words & placed them all over my house
+I write these words & place them all over my house

 “The Lord is near.